About Gate Healing & Jonathan

 Outside the Office

 When I am not in session, you will probably find me somewhere outside.
-I am a musician, a runner (usually with my dog), and in recent years I have gotten deep into astrophotography, including participating in public star parties through Texas Parks and Wildlife.
+I am a musician, a “jog-walker,” and in recent years I have gotten deep into astrophotography, including participating in public star parties through Texas Parks and Wildlife.

-In 2010, I was selected by spiritual teacher Ram Dass as one of seven people nationwide to contribute to the celebration of the 40th anniversary of Be Here Now and the release of Be Love Now.
-I wrote about both insight and my skepticism of some of the more fantastical stories found in spiritual texts.
+In 2010, I was selected by spiritual teacher Ram Dass as one of seven people nationwide to contribute to the celebration of the 40th anniversary of Be Here Now, and the release of Be Love Now.
+I wrote about both insight into the philosophical side of spirituality and my skepticism of some of the more fantastical stories found in spiritual texts.
 You can still read the contribution on the Internet Archive.

-I mention this because it says something about how I approach the world: curious, open, but unwilling to accept things at face value.
-That is the same quality I bring into the therapy room.
+I mention this because it says something about how I approach the world: curious, open, and willing to sit with the complexities of both skepticism and faith.
+It is the same curiosity I bring into the therapy room, where I would rather understand how things fit together for you than reach for a quick answer.

 Ready to talk?
 If what you have read here feels like a good fit, I would like to hear from you.
 Reach out to schedule a session.